floraison/flor/doc/procedures/concurrence.md

   + 12 34
   + 56 78
 ```
-One can even express the function has a 'block':
+One can even express the function as a 'block':
 ```
 concurrence tag: 'x'
   on_receive